Community Ecology & Macroecology (BISC 830) -- Fall 2021

 Final Deadlines

-November 22: First draft TREE Papers Due BY NOON; assigned for peer review by 5 PM
+November 21: First draft TREE Papers Due by 5 pm; assigned for peer review by noon on 22nd

-November 29: Submit peer review of TREE papers to instructors by noon; AE recommendations within ~ 24 hours
+November 27: Submit peer review of TREE papers to instructors by noon; David & Nick recommendations within ~ 24 hours

 NOTE: these paper deadlines have to be firm or we will not be able to assign grades!!
 Plan your writing time accordingly